-The 85 year rule does not automatically apply if the employee decides to voluntarily draw benefits on or after age 55^2 and before age 60 - but the employer can, subject to their discretions policy, agree to apply the 85 year rule.
+The 85 year rule does not automatically apply if the employee decides to voluntarily draw benefits on or after age 55^1 and before age 60 - but the employer can, subject to their discretions policy, agree to apply the 85 year rule.
 If the employer decides to apply the 85 year rule then the employer would have to meet the cost of any strain on the Fund.
-If the employer does not apply the 85 year rule then the member would meet the cost of any strain on the Fund by an actuarial reduction to their pension.
+If the employer does not apply the 85 year rule then the member would meet the cost of any strain on the Fund by receiving a reduced pension.